9 Measures for Electrostatic Discharge (ESD)

 2) Operators

-Operators must wear ESD-safe clothing (e.g., antistatic working clothes and shoes) and connect a human body to the ground with a personal grounding device like a wrist strap.
+Operators must wear ESD-safe clothing (e.g., antistatic working clothes and shoes) and connect the human body to the ground with a personal grounding device like a wrist strap.

 An appropriate resistance of antistatic shoes is generally regarded to range from 100 kΩ to 100 MΩ.
 Contaminated shoe soles or floors will reduce static elimination effects.
 So please conduct periodic cleaning.